 Laila also likes the short ingredient list—there are only five—and the fact that it’s free of dyes, preservatives, or fillers, which granted this a 4.5 out of 5 on our rating metric.
 It’s not a significant source of vitamins and minerals, which shouldn’t be a problem if you’re getting those vital nutrients from other food sources.

-And if you’re an athlete, you’ll be happy that Transparent Labs products have been checked by Informed Choice for any banned substances.
-GGR also enlisted Ellipse Analytics, an independent accredited lab, to test Transparent Labs whey isolate and it ranked as an Above Average product overall, meaning that it passed our rigorous quality screen for both protein content and purity (check out what purity really means in our Independent Supplement Testing Glossary).
+And if you’re an athlete, you’ll be happy that Transparent Labs products have been checked by Informed Sport for any banned substances.
+GGR also enlisted Ellipse Analytics, an independent accredited lab, to test Transparent Labs’ whey isolate.
+It ranked as an Above Average product overall, meaning it passed our rigorous quality screen for both protein content and purity.
+Check out what purity really means in our Independent Supplement Testing Glossary.

 Read our full Transparent Labs Protein Review for the rest of our thoughts on this product.